Puerto Rican Communist Party

 The Puerto Rican Communist Party (in Spanish: Partido Comunista Puertorriqueño, PCP) was a communist party in Puerto Rico founded on 23 September 1934 following the sugar strikes on the island that same year.
 Relevant members include General Secretary Alberto E. Sánchez, president Juan Santos Rivera, and Jose A. Lanauze Rolón.
-The party emerged out of a turbulent political moment where faith in previous workers parties and organizations, such as the Socialist Party and the Free Federation of Workers, was waning and the Puerto Rican economy was experiencing a downturn.
+The party emerged from a turbulent political moment where faith in previous workers parties and organizations, such as the Socialist Party and the Free Federation of Workers, was waning and the Puerto Rican economy was experiencing a downturn.
 While membership remained small, the PCP interacted and influenced the labor and political space of mid-20th century Puerto Rico as well as political spaces outside of the island.
-These interactions include those with the The Communist Party of the United States of America and the Nationalist Party of Puerto Rico.
+These interactions include those with The Communist Party of the United States of America and the Nationalist Party of Puerto Rico.

 Political context

 The PCP emerges following various worker and student led general strikes in 1934 and 1935.

 In conjunction with the mid-1930s labor movements, the formation of the PCP was also internationally influenced.
 The Communist Party of the United States of America (CPUSA) was supportive of the PCP's founding with additional support from the Communist Party of Cuba (CPC).
 Indeed, there was a substantial interconnectedness between the CPUSA, Puerto Rican Communists in New York's Lower Manhattan, and the PCP.